openedx/edx-documentation/en_us/shared/developing_course/course_subsections.rst

 #.
 Select the **Configure** icon in the subsection box.

    .. image:: ../../../shared/images/subsections-settings-icon.png
-    :alt: A subsection in the course outline with the configure icon indicated.
+    :alt: A subsection in the course outline with an arrow pointing to the configure icon.
-    :width: 600
+    :width: 500

    The **Settings** dialog box opens.